 You can also have your home improvement store cut your shelving/desk pieces to size to eliminate the need for some of the tools used.

 Decide where you would like your wall mounted tracks.

 It is best if the wall mounted tracks are screwed into wall studs for maximum support of the shelves and their contents.
 A stud finder can give you an accurate location.

-Repeat the process for each tracking used.
-It is recommended you use a level to insure a straight placement.
+Repeat the process for each track used.
+It is recommended you use a level to ensure a straight placement.

 The brackets, which hold the shelves, simply slide into the tracking.